-At Jasper Ridge we engage in conservation within the context of our academic research and teaching mission.
-This means understanding how conservation protects and maintains important biodiversity and ecosystem attributes, but also influences the kinds of questions we can ask that help us understand how natural systems function and how humans interact with those systems.
+At Jasper Ridge we engage in stewardship within the context of our academic research and teaching mission.
+This means understanding how stewardship protects and maintains important biodiversity and ecosystem attributes, but also influences the kinds of questions we can ask that help us understand how natural systems function and how humans interact with those systems.

 An example are the protocols for collecting specimens.
 A researcher or class wanting to collect specimens for a particular purpose needs to demonstrate that the collecting will not have impacts that might disrupt the population in question or adversely impact the community.
 If the research question being pursued is deemed sufficiently important, then some impact may be deemed acceptable.
 This is always a difficult judgment, but we try and ensure protection by asking classes or researchers to justify collection in terms of why it should take place at Jasper Ridge and not someplace else.

 Please see the philosophy tab for a more detailed explanation about how the preserve approaches conservation and protection.

 The history of Jasper Ridge lands speaks to habitats and resources that reveal a long history of human intervention.
 That intervention helps frame how we think about stewardship and conservation.